Prefill checkout properties

 - Marketing consent (optional)

-- ZIP or postal code (only for some regions)
+- ZIP/postal code, or region (only for some countries)

 - Payment details

-Customers also have the option to add a discount and business information.
+Customers can also add a discount and business information.

 Prefilling works with both overlay checkout and inline checkout.
 You can use HTML data attributes or JavaScript properties.